End-User License Agreement (“Agreement”)

 - The independent faculty board shall keep an audio taped record of the hearing, which shall include date, time and location of the review, names of those present, and any evidence (eg., records, written testimony, duplicated material) introduced.
 This audio taped record will be archived in the IAOM office.

 After completion of the review, the independent faculty board shall meet in a closed session and prepare written recommendations that will be communicated in a report signed by the faculty board chair.
-The report shall be forwarded to the Program Director for review, approval and determination of necessary action.
-The Program Director will forward a letter to all concerned parties, enclosing copies of the independent faculty board report, and directing what action will be taken.
-The decision of the Program Director regarding the independent faculty board’s findings of fact and recommendations will be final.
+The report shall be forwarded to the General Manager for review, approval and determination of necessary action.
+The General Manager will forward a letter to all concerned parties, enclosing copies of the independent faculty board report, and directing what action will be taken.
+The decision of the General Manager regarding the independent faculty board’s findings of fact and recommendations will be final.

 Appeal of Violations of Due Process

-Within ten days of receipt of the decision of the Program Director, if the student believes that the due process procedures of the IAOM have been violated, an appeal may be made, in writing, to the Executive Director.
-The Executive Director will review the case and notify the student of his/her decision within ten working days.
-If a written appeal is not made by the student within ten working days following receipt of the Executive Director’s letter, the student’s right to appeal is thereby waived.
+Within ten days of receipt of the decision of the General Manager, if the student believes that the due process procedures of the IAOM have been violated, an appeal may be made, in writing, to the General Manager.
+The General Manager will review the case and notify the student of his/her decision within ten working days.
+If a written appeal is not made by the student within ten working days following receipt of the General Manager’s letter, the student’s right to appeal is thereby waived.

 Please read this End-User License Agreement (“Agreement”) carefully before using any IAOM-US Application.